 Numbering of administrative documents as part of the analytical record will be at the analyst's discretion.
-All additional documents in the case packet (e.g. administrative documents) will include the case number and analyst's initials on the first bound page or on all unbound pages.
+All additional documents in the case packet (e.g. administrative documents) will include the "Administrative Documents" (or "Admin.
+Docs." for short) and the case number on the first bound page or on all unbound pages.

 No loose items such as sticky notes or photos will be included in the packet.
-Small items must be mounted on $8\ 1/2$ " x 11" sheet paper.
+Small items must be mounted on $8\ 1/2" \times 11"$ sheet paper.